tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what insight can you share with me about working well with others?
 - how did you like school? what were your favorite subjects?
 - what are your views on work ethic?
-- what was your first job in high school? did you like it? why or why not?
+- what was your first job? what was your first job in high school? did you like it? why or why not?
+- what was your happiest school day?
 - what was the worst job you ever had? why?
 - have you ever been fired from or quit a job? what happened?
 - what was the most rewarding job you ever had? why was it rewarding?